-One of the biggest problems on Instagram is fake posts and fake user accounts.
-You’ve probably come across a fake account or post even if you’ve spent any amount of time on Instagram.
-But may not have recognized any of the posts or accounts on Instagram as being fake.
+Fake IG accounts are in fact, one of the biggest problems the platform is faced with.
+You’ve probably come across a fake account or post if you’ve spent any amount of time on Instagram.
+But may not have recognized any of the posts or accounts on Instagram as fake.

 The main reason for fake Instagram accounts is the importance placed on the number of followers an account has.
 And the difficult process of acquiring those followers organically.
 The individuals who buy fake accounts with high follower counts are simply looking for a faster way to measure up to the competition without putting in the work.

-However, one of the growing issues we have been seeing is when fake Instagram accounts with fake postings, stories even, are being used to dupe unsuspecting brands.
+However, one of the growing issues we have been seeing is when fake Instagram accounts with fake postings and stories, are being used to dupe unsuspecting brands.
 In what way?
 By fooling these brands into thinking that these fake accounts are managed by genuine Instagram influencers who can help them promote their products and services.

 Whatever the reasons are for people creating a fake Instagram post or even a fake Instagram account, it’s just important to remember that they are out there!